McStasMcXtrace/Schools/ESS_March_2022_IDS_Scipp_McStas_intro/Day1_Wednesday_March_16th/04_McStas_on_ESS_cluster/README.md

   * Your McStas installation example directory (File->New from template)
-  * The ESS DMSC instrument repo at https://git.esss.dk/dam-group/ess-instrumentmodels (some of these may be McStas 2.x only)
+  * The ESS DMSC instrument repo at https://git.esss.dk/dam-group/ess-instrumentmodels (some of these may be McStas 2.x only - McStas 2 to 3 conversion guide available at https://github.com/McStasMcXtrace/McCode/wiki/HOWTO%3A-Modifying-a-McStas-2-instrument-for-use-under-McStas-3)
   * A previous exercise

 * Using the above information resources, please